I Can Only Imagine (film): Box office

 I Can Only Imagine grossed $83.4 million in the United States and Canada and $1.8 million in other territories, for a worldwide total of $85.2 million, against a production budget of $7 million.
-It is the fourth-highest grossing music biopic of all-time in the United States, behind Bohemian Rhapsody, Straight Outta Compton and Walk the Line.
-It is also the highest-grossing independent film of 2018.
+It is the highest-grossing independent film of 2018.

 I Can Only Imagine was released on March 16, 2018, alongside Tomb Raider and Love, Simon, and was originally projected to gross $2–4 million from 1,620 theaters in its opening weekend.
 However, after making $6.2 million on its first day (including $1.3 million from Thursday night previews), weekend estimates were increased to $14 million.
 It ended up grossing $17.1 million, exceeding expectations and finishing third at the box office behind Black Panther and Tomb Raider.
 67% of the opening weekend audience was female while 80% was over the age of 35.
 It was the fourth best-ever opening for a faith-based film, following The Passion of the Christ ($83.8 million), Son of God ($25.6 million) and Heaven Is for Real ($22.5 million).
 In its second weekend the film was added to 624 additional theaters and dropped just 19% to $13.8 million, again finishing third.
 It was added to another 395 venues and finished fourth in its third weekend, making $10.4 million (including $3 million on Easter Sunday).

 The film has been translated and distributed in several countries, including China, according to co-director Jon Erwin: